-Looking ahead, hotel room demand in Hong Kong during 2011 is expected to improve, which will have a positive impact on hotel performance.
+Looking ahead, notwithstanding uncertainty in the global economic environment, hotel room demand in Hong Kong during 2012 is expected to be strong, which will have a positive impact on hotel performance.

-Regal iClub Building is located in Wanchai and has good accessibility via extensive transport links, namely the Mass Transit Railway ("MTR"), taxis, buses and trams, as well as roads.
-The Wan Chai MTR Station is just a few minutes' walk from Regal iClub Building.
+Regal iClub Hotel is located in Wanchai and has good accessibility via extensive transport links, namely the Mass Transit Railway ("MTR"), taxis, buses and trams, as well as roads.
+The Wan Chai MTR Station is just a few minutes' walk from Regal iClub Hotel.